MultimodalUniverse/MultimodalUniverse/README.md

 ## Data Access

-We openly distribute the Multimodal Universe dataset under the [Creative Commons Attribution (CC BY) 4.0](https://creativecommons.org/licenses/by/4.0/) license, noting however that when using specific subsets, the license and conditions of utilisation should be respected.
+To access the full dataset, we recommend downloading the data locally.
+This is necessary for using the provided cross-matching utilities.

 The full dataset content is hosted at the Flatiron Institute and available either through HTTPS or through [GLOBUS](https://www.globus.org/):